Funds Availability Rules and Your Deposits

 Watch the Cut-Off Time

 It’s always important to define your terms.
 When you deposit a check, you probably think you did it “today.”
 However, banks set cut-off times that might be as early as mid-afternoon where you live.
-For Bank of America, it’s 2 p.m..
+For Bank of America, it’s 2 p.m.
 At Chase Bank, it’s when your branch closes.
 When making an important deposit, ask the teller which day your deposit counts toward and whether any holds apply.
 Your receipt should have that information as well, but it never hurts to verify the details.

-If it’s late in the day, you might be better off depositing at an ATM or through your bank’s mobile app (by snapping a photo of the check)–those methods often have later cut off times.
-However, that strategy can backfire: because you’re not making a deposit in-person to a bank employee, other complications can arise – especially at ATMs that don’t get an image of your check.
-Those strategies are best when you don’t need all of the money and your account is in good standing.
-Ask customer service what’s best in your situation.
+If it’s late in the day, you might be better off depositing at an ATM or through your bank’s mobile app (by snapping a photo of the check) Those methods often have later cut off times.
+However, that strategy can backfire: Because you’re not making a deposit in-person to a bank employee, other complications can arise, especially at ATMs that don’t create an image of your check.
+Those strategies are best when you don’t need all of the money soon and your account is in good standing.
+Contact your bank and ask customer service what’s best in your situation.